View Billy Laughlin's Obituary on heralddemocrat.com and share memories

 Billy Glen Laughlin, 97, of Sherman, died Friday, December 13, 2019 at Texoma Medical Center in Denison.

 A funeral service will be held at 10 a.m.
-Wednsday at the Seventh Day Adventist Church in Denison.
+Wednesday at the Seventh Day Adventist Church in Denison.
+Pastor Tom Patzer will officiate.
 Interment will follow in Hall Cemetery.
-A family visitation will be held from 6 to 8 p.m.
-Tuesday at Fisher Funeral Home in Denison.
+A family visitation will be held from 6 to 8 p.m. at Fisher Funeral Home in Denison.

-He is survived by his wife, Nadine Laughlin of Sherman; children, Nelda Weiss of Kansas City, KS, Dennis Laughlin of Sherman, Paul Bishop of Cartwright, Jimmy Bishop of Ohio, Brenda Boston of Durant, and Randy Walson of Kemp, Okla.; eighteen grandchildren; and numerous great-grandchildren.
+He is survived by his wife, Nadine Laughlin of Sherman; children, Nelda Weiss of Kansas City, KS, Dennis Laughlin of Sherman, Paul Bishop of Cartwright, Brenda Boston of Durant, and Randy Wilson of Kemp; eighteen grandchildren; and numerous great-grandchildren.